Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 Both models are built on the same frame, and as such, have identical dimensions: 5.5” x 5” x 14,” and both weigh in at 13 pounds.
 There are some slight aesthetic differences, and overall, we find the Baratza Forte AP grinder to be the slightly more attractive of the two.

-The Baratza Forte BG grinder has a plastic collection drawer on the front face, where the AP features a more open design, built to accommodate either a portafilter or a grounds bin.
+The Baratza Forte BG grinder has a plastic collection drawer on the front face, whereas the AP features a more open design, built to accommodate either a portafilter or a grounds bin.
 These differences are slight, and opinions on which is the more attractive machine will, of course, vary.

 Hopper Capacity & Speed